 Dr. Eric Cole: The biggest thing I wish I knew was what the attorneys are dealing with from their perspective.
 It is easy when you come in with an expert you assume has a plan.
 They know everything, and you are the only expert they are using.
 When I realized how much work the attorneys have to do, like constantly filing complaints, they are doing so many other things that they need an expert that can coordinate with them and run with the baton.
 In the beginning, I would keep waiting for the attorneys.
 Then, I would get the phone call asking, “Eric, how is the report going?”
 And I would say, “What report?”
 They’d say, “The report is due in 48 hours.”
 I said, “I did not know there was a report due in 48 hours.”
 We went back and forth and realized that they forgot to notify me.
 But I failed to reach out and inform them.
-So, the approach I use today is, what can I do to make their life as easy as possible?
+So, the approach I use today is, what can I do to make their life as easy as possible.

-When I start a case, I try to get the entire schedule of when fact discovery ends and when the report is due.
+[Now] when I start a case, I try to get the entire schedule of when fact discovery ends and when the report is due.
 I know how busy the attorneys are.
 This way, I have a team that can stay on top of it.
 Recently, we had a report we thought was due January 15th.
 So, we reached out, and the lead attorney asked, “No one contacted you?”
 We said, “No.” They said, “We thought somebody was working on the report with you.”
-We could get in front of what could have been a fire drill because of the holiday season.
+[Because we reached out early] we could get in front of what could have been a fire drill because of the holiday season.
 So, the big thing is to do as much as possible for them.
 It would helpful if you were the program manager who runs alongside the attorneys with their schedules.
 I find that makes a world-class expert witness.
 You need to manage and run the program.
 That is not my skill set, so I have a team focused on ensuring we are on track.